 No one wants to be involved in a car accident.
 Unfortunately, vehicle accidents are not uncommon in and around the Dallas area.
 Victims of car accidents are often left dealing with injuries, property damage, and aggressive insurance carriers.
-At Johnson, Zegen, Scott & Williams, PLLC, our Dallas car accident attorneys regularly field questions related to pre-existing conditions and the ability to recover compensation after a crash.
+At Johnson, Zegen, Scott & Williams, PLLC, our Dallas car accident attorney regularly field questions related to pre-existing conditions and the ability to recover compensation after a crash.
 Here, we want to discuss how a pre-existing condition could affect your insurance settlement after a crash.

 First, it is important to recognize that insurance carriers are generally “for-profit” entities that will do anything they can to limit the amount of money they pay out in a settlement.
 Unfortunately, this often means trying to find out whether a car accident victim had any pre-existing injuries.